DanAletor/Availability-API/README.md

 ## Availability API

-**A simple Availability API mock project built with Flask to check property availability on shortlet.app.**
+**A simple Availability API mock project built with Flask to check property availability and check the currrent time on shortlet.app.**

 This project demonstrates API development and containerization using Docker.